 BAM!
 There you go!
-As expected, we have a new SQL statement – in fact, the base statement is the same, but parameter values were changed and new dynamic SQL was generated and executed.
+As expected, we have a new SQL statement – in fact, the base statement is the same, but parameter values were changed and a new dynamic SQL was generated and executed.

 Exporting the data

-Well, that was all nice, but I hear you asking: why do I need Paginated Report visual in my Power BI report in the first place?
-I’ll publish our Power BI report that includes Paginated report visual to a workspace and I’ll show you the use case.
+Well, that was all nice, but I hear you asking: why do I need a Paginated Report visual in my Power BI report in the first place?
+I’ll publish our Power BI report that includes a Paginated report visual to a workspace and I’ll show you the use case.

-Let’s imagine that one of the users requests is to export the data from the visuals.
+Let’s imagine that one of the users’ requests is to export the data from the visuals.

 When you’re exporting the data from Power BI original matrix, the only available format is xlsx.
 On the other hand, if I click on Export within the Paginated Report visual, look what I have at my disposal:

 Wow!
 Not just Excel!
 I can export to a whole range of different formats, including pdf if I need to print out something (oh, yes, believe me, there are a lot of people around that still prefer to print their reports), or pptx in case I need it for my fancy PowerPoint presentation!
-Don’t forget why are Paginated reports called Paginated at first place:)
+Don’t forget why are Paginated reports called Paginated in the first place:)

-Next, what happens if I have more data in my visual than it can fit on one page and want to export it to pdf?
-Let’s check how Power BI matrix renders to pdf:
+Next, what happens if I have more data in my visual than can fit on one page and want to export it to pdf?
+Let’s check how the Power BI matrix renders to pdf: